chrisant996/clink/docs/clink.md

 If something seems to malfunction, here are some things to try that often help track down what's going wrong:

 - Check if anti-malware software blocked Clink from injecting.
+Consider adding an exclusion for Clink.
 - Check `clink info`.
 E.g. does the state dir look right, do the script paths look right, do the inputrc files look right?
 - Check `clink set`.
 E.g. do the settings look right?
 - Check the `clink.log` file for clues (its location is reported by `clink info`).